Empower Your Practice

 • From a compliance standpoint, the risks are substantial.
 US employers are required to withhold and deposit federal income tax, Social Security, and Medicare taxes accurately and on schedule.
 Errors in payroll taxes can trigger IRS penalties, and manually tracking regulatory changes, such as updates to FICA rates or state-level withholding requirements, is an ongoing burden.

 • There are also practical limitations around time and documentation.
 Generating accurate payslips, maintaining payroll records for audits, and reconciling payroll data with accounting entries all take significantly longer when done by hand.
-For practices where clinical staff hours vary week to week, this is a real operational drag.

-In summary, while manual payroll offers low upfront cost and direct control, the risk of payroll errors and the complexity of healthcare-specific wage calculations make it a poor fit for most practices beyond the smallest single-provider settings.
+In summary, while manual payroll offers low upfront cost and direct control, the risk of errors and the complexity of healthcare-specific wage calculations make it a poor fit for most practices beyond the smallest single-provider settings.

 Pros of Manual In-House Payroll